 Initial training consists of three modules which equate to approximately 7 weeks of training.
-Mod 1 and 2 are are conducted throughout the year and Mod 3 in January.
-It's preferable that you are able to complete these modules back to back.
+MOD 1 is conducted throughout the year, and MOD 2 and 3 are held once a year over the summer.

 See the upcoming intakes of this website for more information.

 MOD 2 is a 31 day course that aims to produce a soldier capable of a fulfilling an appointment within an infantry section.
 It is normally run from mid to late November for one month, ending before Christmas.